BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Esposito argues that we---the preachers of machine learning---do not reproduce human intelligence but rather social communication.
 Intelligence that emerges from conscious beings might not be needed or might even be an obstacle for the establishment of communication.
 Artificial communication (coupeling machines and psychic or social systems via language) can be more effective than intelligent communcation (coupeling psychic and social systems via language) but it can not be intelligent (refering to the first use of the word).
-In other words: That which makes society more intelligent might not require to be intelligent.
+In other words: That which makes society more intelligent might not necessarily be intelligent.
 As described above, social systems have their own *systemic rational* and we might call them intelligent.

 Systems theory is useful because it focusses on communication itself.